MitkoDG/MitkoDG/README.md

 - 👀 I’m interested in coding as you can see
 - 🌱 I’m currently getting in deep of html and css
 - 💞️ I’m looking to collaborate on any kind of project.
-- Just finished the "JS Web" module at “SoftUni” and I am about to continue with the next course "JS Back-End".
-At the same time I am doing the "React" on Udemy website.
+- Right now I am doing the NodeJS course on Udemy website.

 **Links to projects I have worked on:**